JSpeedie/CSCD58-Final-Project/README.md

 sender a lot of time and cpu usage (as well as the receiver who has to uncompress at the end) and doesn't save much (comparatively) for the network.
-Big files that can benefit a lot from compression could easily take many times longer to compress than they wouldn't taken to send over the network.
-And that's not even counting the time it would take to decompress them too.
-Not to mention encrypting/decrypting those enormous files too.
+Big files that can benefit a lot from compression could easily take many times longer to compress than they would've taken to send over the network.
+And that's not even counting the time it would take to decompress them.

 ## Dawson Brown (browndaw, 1005392932)